allinurl/goaccess/README.md

 * Apache virtual hosts

 ## Why GoAccess? ##
 The main idea behind GoAccess is being able to quickly analyze and view web server statistics in real time without having to generate an HTML report.
-Although it is possible to generate an HTML report, by default it outputs to a terminal.
+Although it is possible to generate an (HTML|JSON|CSV) report, by default it outputs to a terminal.

 You can see it more as a monitor command tool than anything else.